msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 You can tell if a customer is also using mSupply in their store.
 If they do, you will see icon like this (<img src="/docs/replenishment/images/is_msupplystoreicon.png" alt="Store" style="width:auto">) next to the supplier code.
 </div>

-2. Once you tap or press `Enter`, your Outbound Shipment is automatically created
+2. Once you tap or press `Enter`, or click on a customer, your Outbound Shipment is automatically created

 <div class=imagetitle>
 If everything went well, you should see the name of your customer in the top left corner and the status should be <code>NEW</code>